 Your role at Institut Roche and brief presentation of your professional background:

-In other words, I am involved in the scouting, set-up and long-term management of collaborative translational research programs between our R&D teams and academia.
-I am also lucky to be a thesis advisor and help train the next generation of research scientists.
+In other words, I am involved in the identification, implementation and long-term management of collaborative translational research programmes between our R&D teams and the academic/university world.
+I’m also lucky enough to be a PhD supervisor, helping to train the next generation of researchers.

 A molecular neurobiologist by training (Ph.D. from Paris-Saclay University, France), I also hold a Master in Biopharmaceutical Management (ESCP Europe business school).
 I have worked over 10 years in academia, first as a postdoctoral researcher at the Burke Neurological Institute (White Plains, NY) and then as Junior Faculty at Weill Cornell Medicine (New York, NY).